eunbaeAN/NiceBacteria/README.md

 - long_reads : long single-end reads.
 - assembled_fasta : The FASTA file which is already assembled.
  - email : The email address that you want to be informed when the execution of the pipeline is completed.
-The complete location of each input file (FASTQs) is needed for r1, r2, long_reads and assembled_fasta.
+The complete path of each input file (FASTQs) is needed for r1, r2, long_reads and assembled_fasta.

 ===================================================================================================================================================================
  ```